git4example/ECSNLBSideCar/README.md

 - Completing the active transaction
 - Sending a TCP RST or TCP FIN signal to close out the connection.

-This sidecar requires the following minial permissions added to the Task Role to function (further permission reduction may be possible but has not been tested):
+This sidecar requires the following minimal permissions added to the Task Role to function (further permission reduction may be possible but has not been tested):

 ```json
 {